 Most of the ones we saw were in a group.

 The guide gave us explanations of the symbols on the stelae.
 It was something about the swords signifying how many were killed by this person.

-And this one is a woman.
+And this one was for a woman.

-We passed a tree that was filled with storks.
+After stopping for lunch, we passed a tree that was filled with storks.

 We are staying at the Sabana Lodge on Lake Langano in the Oromia region.
 The lake is brown in color but that is due to the richness of minerals.
 Jane, Sue and I walked down to the lake but we only waded up to our ankles.

 The lodge has a spa and I took full advantage by using the hot tub (which wasn’t very hot), and also the sauna & steam room (which were delightful) before getting a wonderful 60 minute massage.

 The area around the Serana Lodge are beautiful.
 We had lentil soup and pasta for dinner.
 There was actually ice-cream available for dessert and I took full advantage of it by ordering a chocolate/rum/nut sundae.
 Of course I took a photo of our sundaes.